 Requisite: Introductory Photography, at least one other intermediate photography course or equivalent, and permission of the instructor.
 Limited to 8 students.
 Enrollment is determined by interview with the professor.
-Omitted 2015-16.
-Professor Kimball.2015-16: Not offered
+Omitted 2016-17.
+Professor Kimball.2016-17: Not offered

 In this advanced photography course (a continuation of ARHA 306), eight students and the professor will choose a single site to travel to weekly to photograph.
 Participants will work individually in their chosen medium to build a body of work that represents their experience of that place.
 Simultaneously, the group will be collectively designing and producing a limited edition book that weaves together the varied ways these individual artists see, experience and produce work from a single place.
 The course will also include group and individual critiques of the students’ work, historical and topical lectures from the history of photography, and the careful examination of the book as a final vehicle for artistic work.
 Analog and digital technologies associated with book making will be reviewed, as well as the ideas and theory of book structure, sequence, and design.

 Requisite: ARHA 306 or equivalent, and permission of the instructor.
 Limited to 8 students.
 Enrollment is determined by interview with the professor.
-Omitted 2015-16.
-Professor Kimball.2015-16: Not offered
+Omitted 2016-17.
+Professor Kimball.2016-17: Not offered

 An investigation of ideas into the development of visual imagery focusing on series of works utilizing drawing and printmaking.
 Contemporary and historical references of artists' series of works will be studied in conjunction with students' individual projects, culminating in a final project consisting of a cohesive, visual body of work.
 Experimentation of conceptual and technical boundaries will be encouraged and explored.
 Discussion and critiques will be held regularly in both group and individual formats.
 Visual work will include a wide variety of drawing media, including, but not limited to traditional methods.
 The techniques of intaglio and relief printmaking will be used in combination with and concurrent to the drawn images.

 Requisite: Introductory level Drawing or Printmaking 1 or permission of the instructor.
 Limited to 10 students.
-Spring semester.
+Omitted 2016-17.
 Senior Resident Artist Garand.

 A studio course that will emphasize compositional development by working from memory, imagination, other works of art and life.
 The use of a wide variety of media will be encouraged including, but not limited to, drawing, painting, printmaking and collage.
 Students will be required to create an independent body of work that explores an individual direction in pictorial construction.
 In addition to this independent project, course work will consist of slide lectures, individual and group critiques, in-class studio experiments and field trips.